top of page

 During winter Great Knot will mingle with the Bar-tailed Godwits, Great Spotted Eagles are often in view, the sand dunes hold Desert Wheatear and Asian Desert Warbler with Steppe Grey Shrike often recorded.

-183 species (excluding escapes) have been recorded as of December 2018.
+More than 185 species (excluding escapes) have been recorded.

 Rarities have included;